Ole Miss Rebels football statistical leaders

 Eli Manning holds the Ole Miss career record for passing touchdowns.

 The Ole Miss Rebels football statistical leaders are individual statistical leaders of the Ole Miss Rebels football program in various categories, including passing, rushing, receiving, total offense, defensive stats, and kicking.
 Within those areas, the lists identify single-game, single-season, and career leaders.
-The Rebels represent the University of Mississippi in the NCAA's Southeastern Conference.
+The Rebels represent the University of Mississippi in the NCAA Division I FBS Southeastern Conference.

 Although Ole Miss began competing in intercollegiate football in 1893, the school's official record book considers the "modern era" to have begun in 1933.
 Records from before this year are often incomplete and inconsistent, and they are generally not included in these lists.

 These lists are dominated by more recent players for several reasons: